Getting Around in Mumbai

 Expats moving to Mumbai will find that there are several modes of transport available when it comes to getting around.
-From the ultra-modern Mumbai Metro system to the archaic double decker buses, the options for getting around this bustling metropolis will certainly make it an adventure.
+From the ultra-modern metro system to the archaic double-decker buses, the options for getting around this bustling metropolis will certainly make it an adventure.

 Taking the Mumbai Suburban Railway may be a worthwhile cultural experience, but the crowds and congestion deter most expats from making it a regular means of transport.

 Bus networks in Mumbai are quite extensive but not always easy to navigate for new arrivals.
 They're an important part of the city's public transport network, but overcrowding and their vulnerability to traffic jams mean that few expats use them.
 Some buses are air-conditioned and are the recommended choice for expats that do decide to use the bus.

 Taxis are the most common form of transport for expats travelling short distances.
 They can either be hailed on the street, at taxi ranks, or in advance over the phone.
 All taxis have meters and are obligated to use them – if a driver doesn't want to use theirs, expats should insist that it be turned on or otherwise catch a different taxi.

 Ride-sharing applications such as Uber are another option and are fully operational in Mumbai.

 Expats mostly prefer to get around using a private car in Mumbai.
 These can be hired through various agencies and usually come with a personal driver; employers often hire them for their expat employees.
 While it is a convenient and comfortable option, traffic means it isn't always the most efficient.